vanilla/docs/content/developer/vanilla-cli/build-process-core.md

   added: 2.6
 ---

 This is the primary Vanilla Forums build process.
 It is used to build assets for vanilla's core, and it's addons.
-It is build using [Webpack](https://webpack.js.org/), [node-sass](https://github.com/sass/node-sass) and [babel](https://babeljs.io/).
+It is built using [Webpack](https://webpack.js.org/), [node-sass](https://github.com/sass/node-sass), [babel](https://babeljs.io/), and [typescript](https://https://www.typescriptlang.org/).
 The `core` process can generate multiple javascript bundles and multiple built stylesheets for an addon.
 Its primary differences from the v1 process is that it enables building against other addons.
 Code can be shared between addons by using [dependency bundles](#dependency-bundles) and [child themes](#child-themes).

 ## Contents